 Fastest Drag Car in Forza Horizon 5

-Engine and drivetrain swaps can make just about any car a drag monster in Forza Horizon 5.
+Engine and drivetrain swaps can make any car a drag monster in Forza Horizon 5.

 Give vehicles such as the Volkswagen Beetle the ability to rip up the quarter-mile just as quickly as a Koenigsegg Jesko can – even with both cars fully tuned.

-With the proper engine swap and tune, two fully upgraded yet identical vehicles can post drastically different trap speed and drag times.
+With the proper engine swap and tune, two fully upgraded, identical vehicles can post drastically different trap speeds and drag times.

 Another thing to note about drag racing in Forza Horizon 5 is the length of the drag strip.
 The fastest drag cars in the ¼ Mile aren’t necessarily going to be just as fast when doing the ½-mile drag.
 So again, tuning plays a massive part in how your drag car will behave in these races.

-Nevertheless, we believe we have come up with some of the fastest straight-line missiles in Forza Horizon 5.
+Nevertheless, we have developed some of the fastest straight-line missiles in Forza Horizon 5.
 But, of course, only one will be crowned the Fastest Drag Car in Forza Horizon 5.

 10. Koenigsegg CC8S

-The CC8S makes a return from the previous game with arguably worse stats across the board.
+The CC8S returns from the previous game with arguably worse stats across the board.
 However, with the correct mods and careful tuning, the CC8S will rip up the Aerodromo Drag Strip’s standing mile in a blistering 18.3 seconds.